60% of dentists will be embezzled? Let’s do the math!

 60% – not me!

-Search the Internet for the term “dental embezzlement statistics”, and you’ll find many publications which claim that 60% of dentists will be embezzled during their career.
+If you search the Internet for “dental embezzlement statistics”, you’ll find many publications claiming that 60% of dentists will be embezzled during their career.

-Putting the 60% probability into perspective.
+Let’s put the 60% probability into perspective.

 Assuming that the average length of a dentists career is 30 years, and the probability of a dentist being embezzled during their career is 60%; then at any given time 2% of dentists are being embezzled.
 (60% / 30) = 2%

-Let’s put the 2% frequency and $105,000 average loss into perspective.
+Now let’s the 2% risk and $110,000 loss into perspective.

 The rules of the game are simple.

-- If you draw a marked bill from the bag, then you must pay me $110,000. (this is the average, in reality your loss may be lower or higher)
+- If you draw the marked bill from the bag, then you “lose” and must pay me $110,000. (this is the average, in reality your loss may be lower or higher)

 - you draw an unmarked bill from the bag each year for 30 consecutive years and retire.
 Yay!

-My best advice is – when you think something “fishy” is going on in your practice, you should call me for a free consult.
+My advice – when you think something “fishy” is going on in your practice, contact me for a free consult.

-Consults are free and confidential.
+Consults are free, confidential and no pressure!